Horton self-similarity of Kingman's coalescent tree: Abstract

 \section{Abstract}

 The paper establishes Horton self-similarity for a tree representation of Kingman's coalescent process.
-The proof is based on a Smoluchowski-type system of ordinary differential equations for the number of branches of a given Horton-Strahler order in a tree that represents Kingman's $N$-coalescent process with a constant kernel, in a hydrodynamic limit.
+The proof is based on a Smoluchowski-type system of ordinary differential equations that describes evolution of the number of branches of a given Horton-Strahler order in a tree that represents Kingman's $N$-coalescent, in a hydrodynamic limit.
 We also demonstrate a close connection between the combinatorial Kingman's tree and the combinatorial level set tree of a white noise, which implies Horton self-similarity for the latter.
-Numerical experiments illustrate the results and suggest that Kingman's coalescent and a white noise also obey a stronger Tokunaga self-similarity.